Aloe vera: benefits, dosage, contraindications

 Antidiabetic activity of Aloe vera L. juice.
 I. Clinical trial in new cases of diabetes mellitus.

-Effect of Aloe vera on glycaemic control in prediabetes and type 2 diabetes: a systematic review and meta-analysis.
+Effect of Aloe vera on glycemic control in prediabetes and type 2 diabetes: a systematic review and meta-analysis.

 Psoriasis ✪✪✪✪✪

-Topical application of 0.5% aloe extract cream three times daily for 4 weeks improves the resolution of psoriatic plaques compared to placebo.
-It seems to reduce scaling, erythema, and infiltration.
+The topical application of a 0.5% aloe extract cream three times a day for 4 weeks improves the resolution of psoriatic plaques compared with placebo.
+It appears to reduce scaling, erythema, and infiltration.

 Posologie